Gul Naseeb Khan: Political career

-Gul Naseeb joined Jamiat Ulema-e-Islam (F) and soon he became a popular leader for Adenzai Tehsil.
+Khan joined Jamiat Ulema-e-Islam (F) and soon he became a leader for Adenzai Tehsil.
 He was elected as Senator in 2006.
 He served the Senate of Pakistan until 2012.
 He held different positions within his party as well.
 He served as Chief Election Commissioner JUI in 2002.
-He served as Chief Executive for Dew-a-Band International Conference in 2002.He also served as C.E. of Tahafuz-e-Deeni Madaris.
+He was Chief Executive for Dew-a-Band International Conference in 2002.
+He also was C.E. of Tahafuz-e-Deeni Madaris.

 He ran for the National Assembly of Pakistan from NA-8 Malakand as a candidate of the Muttahida Majlis-e-Amal (MMA) in the 2018 Pakistani general election, but was unsuccessful.
 He received 32,059 votes and was defeated by Junaid Akbar, a candidate of the Pakistan Tehreek-e-Insaf (PTI).

 Separation from Jamiat Ulema-e-Islam (F)

-Gul Naseeb had many issues with party head Fazal-ur-Rehman.
+Khan had many issues with party head Fazal-ur-Rehman.
 After strong criticism on party policies, Muhammad Khan Sherani and Gul Naseeb were expelled from the party in late 2020.

-Gul Naseeb Khan joined Imran Khan against the controversial government of Pakistan Democratic Movement in 2022.
+Khan joined Imran Khan against the controversial government of Pakistan Democratic Movement in 2022.